Skopje: Middle Ages

 In 518, Scupi was destroyed by a violent earthquake, possibly the most devastating the town had ever experienced.
-At that time, the region was threatened by the Barbarian invasions, and the city inhabitants had already fled in forests and mountains before the disaster occurred.
+At that time, the region was threatened by Barbarian invasions, and the city inhabitants had already fled to the forests and mountains before the disaster occurred.
 The city was eventually rebuilt by Justinian I. During his reign, many Byzantine towns were relocated on hills and other easily defendable places to face invasions.
-It was thus transferred on another site: the promontory on which the fortress stands.
-However, Scupi was sacked by Slavs at the end of the 6th century and the city seems to have fallen under Slavic rule in 595.
-The Slavic tribe which sacked Scupi were probably the Berziti, who had invaded the entire Vardar valley.
-However the Slavs did not settle permanently in the region that had been already plundered and depopulated, but continued south to the Mediterranean coast.
+It was thus transferred to another site: the promontory on which Skopje Fortress stands.
+Despite this, Scupi was sacked by Slavs at the end of the 6th century and the city seems to have fallen under Slavic rule in 595.
+The Slavic tribe which sacked Scupi was probably the Berziti, who had invaded the entire Vardar Valley.
+However, the Slavs did not settle permanently in the region, which had been already plundered and depopulated, but continued south to the Mediterranean coast.
 After the Slavic invasion it was deserted for some time and is not mentioned during the following centuries.
-Perhaps in the late 7th or the early 8th century the Byzantines again settled at this strategic location.
-Along with the rest of Upper Vardar valley it became part of the expanding First Bulgarian Empire in the 830s.
+It is possible that in the late 7th or the early 8th century the Byzantines again settled at this strategic location.
+Along with the rest of the Upper Vardar valley it became part of the expanding Bulgarian Empire in the 830s.

 Starting from the end of the 10th century Skopje experienced a period of wars and political troubles.
-It served as Bulgarian capital from 972 to 992, and Samuil ruled it from 976 until 1004 when its governor Roman surrendered it to Byzantine Emperor Basil the Bulgar Slayer in 1004 in exchange for the titles of patrician and strategos.
+It served as the Bulgarian capital from 972 to 992, and Tsar Samuel ruled it from 976 until 1004, when its governor surrendered it to Byzantine Emperor Basil the Bulgar Slayer in 1004 in exchange for the titles of patrikios and strategos.
 It became a centre of a new Byzantine province called Bulgaria.
-Later Skopje was briefly seized twice by Slavic insurgents who wanted to restore the Bulgarian state.
-At first in 1040 under Peter Delyan's command, and in 1072 under the orders of Georgi Voyteh.
+Later Skopje was briefly seized twice by Slavic insurgents who wanted to restore the Bulgarian state, at first in 1040 under Peter Delyan's command, and in 1072 under the orders of Georgi Voyteh.
 In 1081, Skopje was captured by Norman troops led by Robert Guiscard and the city remained in their hands until 1088.
 Skopje was subsequently conquered by the Serbian Grand Prince Vukan in 1093, and again by the Normans four years later.
 However, because of epidemics and food shortage, Normans quickly surrendered to the Byzantines.